-It's a vital piece of equipment for any rifle shooting that's even remotely long distance --- join us as we walk through the steps involved in mounting a scope to your rifle.
+It’s a vital piece of equipment for any rifle shooting that’s even remotely long distance — join us as we walk through the steps involved in mounting a rifle scope.

 We’ll start with the tools you should have around the home.
 Check out the video below if you want more of a visual guide – Of course, you can read the full write up below.